-In this example, Urban Outfitters prompts its shoppers and potential customers to subscribe to their rewards program.
+In one of my favorite ecommerce landing page examples, Urban Outfitters prompts its shoppers and potential customers to subscribe to their rewards program.

 Essentially, users are expected to create an account, after they’ve been given a quick overview of the benefits involved (see 1 through 4).

-Even to someone with a short attention span like myself, there is only a single action to take; sign up.
+Even to someone with a short attention span like myself, there is only a single action to take; sign up.4

 Here’s what I did; I searched for “hair styling products for curly hair” and I got a bunch of results, listicle articles from magazines and bloggers, primarily.